-Tuition includes six online courses and one in-person convening hosted on campus at the University of Pennsylvania.
-Graduates will receive a certificate from the University of Pennsylvania upon completing 4 core classes, 2 electives, a capstone assignment, and attending the in-person convening.
+Tuition includes six online courses and, depending on the program format you choose, an additional in-person convening hosted at the University of Pennsylvania or an additional course on social innovation.
+Graduates will receive a certificate from the School of Social Policy and Practice at the University of Pennsylvania upon completing 4 core classes, 2 electives, a capstone assignment, and attending the in-person convening (SIS Blended) or an additional course (SIS Online).

-A nonrefundable \$950 deposit is required to enroll in the program.
+A non-refundable \$950 deposit is required to enroll in the program.